prometheus-operator/kube-prometheus/docs/migration-guide.md

 - all component libraries are now function- and not object-based
 - monitoring-mixins are included inside each component and not globally. `prometheusRules`, `prometheusAlerts`, and `grafanaDashboards` are accessible only per component via `mixin` object (ex. `$.alertmanager.mixin.prometheusAlerts`)
 - default repository branch changed from `master` to `main`
+- labels on resources have changes, `kubectl apply` will not work correctly due to those field being immutable.
+Deleting the resource first before applying is a workaround if you are using the kubectl CLI.
+(This only applies to `Deployments` and `DaemonSets`.)

 ### New Features